ccicconetti/serverlessonedge/simulations/010_LambdaMuSim_snapshot/README.md

 ./analyze.sh
 ```

-which will produce post-processed files into the directory `results`.
+which will produce post-processed files into the directory `post`.

 ## Visualization